 Claims 5 and 9 of the '161 patent each contain "wherein" clauses.
 The "wherein" clause of claim 9 states that: (i) the CD20 antibody administration be both of a "therapeutically effective amount" and delivered intravenously; and (ii) the CD20 antibody is rituximab.
-The "wherein" clause of claim 5 does not include the term "therapeutically effective amount" and only states that: (i) the CD20 antibody administration is delivered intravenously; and (ii) the CD20 antibody is rituximab.
+The "wherein" clause of claim 5 does not include the term "therapeutically effective amount" and only states that: (i) the CD20 antibody administration is delivered intravenously; and (ii) the CD20 antibody administration is delivered intravenously; and (ii) the CD20 antibody is rituximab.
 The "wherein" clauses of claims 5 and 9 do nothing more than make explicit that the CD20 antibody is rituximab and, as a result, claims 5 and 9 are identical in scope to claim 1.
 In any event, as discussed above, it would have been obvious to administer a therapeutically effective amount of rituximab to treat RA, and it was known that rituximab is administered intravenously.
 (See supra Section X.D.1; see also Ex.
-1002 ¶ 85.)
+1002 ¶ 79.)